-Ariana Grande is one of the biggest names in pop music this summer.
+Ariana Grande is one of the biggest names in pop music.
 For those who haven't been paying attention, it might seem like she came out of nowhere and rocketed into the national spotlight.
-And, indeed, with two albums in two years, Grande's ascent to pop-stardom has been swift.
+And indeed, with two albums in two years, Grande's ascent to pop stardom was swift.

 1) Who is Ariana Grande?

-Ariana Grande (pronounced gran-dey) is a 21-year-old actress turned singer-songwriter.
+Ariana Grande (pronounced grahn-day) is a 22-year-old actress turned singer-songwriter.
 She is known for her hit songs "The Way" and "Problem."
-She's five-feet tall, she (almost) has the lungs of Mariah Carey, and she opened for Justin Bieber after her debut album launched.
+She's 5 feet tall, she (almost) has the lungs of Mariah Carey, and she opened for Justin Bieber after her debut album launched.

 2) Is that her real name?

 Pretty much.
 Ariana Grande's birth name is Ariana Grande-Butera.
 Grande is her mother's maiden name.
 She does not have a middle name, as she made very clear in this tweet.
 She is "Italian American, half Sicilian and half Abruzzese."

 3) How did she get famous?